Khushil-Modi/SJSU/CMPE 297/readme.md

+# CMPE-297
-# This is a repository for class 297.
+This is a repository for my class CMPE 297 at SJSU.